angusgyoung/bittorrent-dht-node/README.md

 ## A bitorrent-dht client with more http

-An express server that exposes put/get endpoints for inserting and retrieving values from a bittorrent-dht node.
+A web server that exposes POST/GET endpoints for inserting and retrieving values from a bittorrent-dht node.

 See [webtorrent/bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) for more extensive documentation of the DHT implementation.